 From a general perspective Business Intelligence can be considered as the discipline which considers the fulfillment of general information requirements based on data processing and its usage in decision making.

 These conceptualizations describe BI as a business capability based on the availability and usability of data generated information.
 The IT capabilty to deploy relevant information based on data processing can be seen as inevitable component of the business capability BI.
+To resume BI can be characterized by the following description:

 Remark: According to Rouhani the BI conceptualization proposed here can be classified as enabler approach.